ArunPrasanth-R/iOS-swift-learning-guide/AccessControl/AccessControl.md

 In this example, `city` is accessible because the extension is in the same source file `(Location.swift)`, but `country` is not accessible because the extension is in a different file `(Extension.swift)`.

 ## fileprivate
-Accessible anywhere within the same source file.
+Accessible anywhere within the __same source file__.
 Use `fileprivate` to enable access from other classes or structs in the same file while blocking it from outside that file.

 _Note: Best to hide implementation detail in a single source file._